top of page

 4. Assume that the professor wants to help

-When you speak with your professors, ignore any past difficulties with teachers, and start off with the assumption that they are on your side and want to help you.
+When you speak with your professors, ignore any past difficulties with teachers, and start with the assumption that they are on your side and want to help you.
 Every new professor you speak with is a new opportunity to build a positive relationship!
 Be friendly and show the professors that you are interested in doing well in their class.
 Assume that you are working together to plan for your accommodations.

 5. Show up on time

-Show up on time for your appointment, to show respect for your professors time.
+Show up on time for your appointment to show respect for your professor's time.
 If you have to reschedule, arrange for this as early as possible.
 If you miss the appointment, apologize in person to the professor and reschedule.
 If the professor is late, wait 5-10 minutes and then leave a note.

 6. Thank you

-After the initial meeting send a quick email to your professor thanking them for their time.
+After the initial meeting, send a quick email to your professor thanking them for their time.
 It will go a long way to establishing a positive relationship.

 7. Keep communicating